 FYI, Kathmandu Airport is Nepal’s go-to airport for international and domestic flights.
 It remains busy all the time.
 And those massive daily flights only to Lukla can make it difficult for Tribhuvan Airport to manage the heavy traffic.
 For this reason, CAAN has to come up with the decision.

 Late September to early December is Autumn in Nepal, a high time to visit Everest Region.
 Likewise, March to May is Spring, yet another popular time to do Everest adventures.
-So if you are visiting Everest Region in Autumn and Spring, you must reach Ramechhap for a flight to Lukla.
+So if you are visiting Everest Region in Autumn and Spring, you must reach Manthali or a flight to Lukla.
 There will be no flights to Lukla from Kathmandu during this time.

 When is the direct flight to Lukla from Kathmandu?